nielsvanrijn/1-App-4-Frameworks/README.md

 Depending on how far I get with Laravel + Vue, I will also do Vue separately.

+I will use Bootstrap 4 with some customizations.
+As the apps get more comlex I will add more custom styles to get closer to the design.

 ## Design
 ###### To be continued...